proximax-storage/xpx-chain-devportal-docs/docs/protocol/node.md

 ## Guides

-- Running Catapult locally
+- Running Sirius-Chain locally

-Deploy a Catapult full node for learning and development purposes.
+Deploy a Sirius-Chain full node for learning and development purposes.

 - Deploying a test net node (upcoming)
 - Configuring a private network (upcoming)